India on a Shoestring

 Day 1 Delhi

 Arrive in Delhi at any time.
+Opt to book an arrival transfer with G Adventures and be picked up by Women on Wheels, a Planeterra-supported project.
+This program provides safe and reliable transport for women travellers, while providing a dignified livelihood for local women from resource-poor communities.
 There are no planned activities, so check into to the hotel (check-in time is 12.00 midday) and enjoy the city.
 In the evening you will meet Chief Experience Officer (CEO) and your fellow group members to go over the details of your trip.
 Check the notice board to see what time and where the group meeting will be held.
 At the meeting your CEO will ask to sight your travel insurance, After your meeting you may head out for an optional group dinner.
 Our hotel is located in the commercial centre of Karol Bagh, about 10 minutes Metro ride from the city centre and 20 minutes from Old Delhi.

 Day 2 Delhi